oumeimatt/ft_transcendence/README.md

 This is a multiplayer pong website created using VueJS, NestJS and PostgreSQL.

 ## Use case diagram

+The diagram below represents all the services provided by this website.
+A Logged in user is able to:
+  - Invite and play a live Pong game versus other players.
+  - Chat with friends through joined channels or send direct message instantly to friends.

 <p align="center">
 <img width="700" alt="Screen Shot 2022-08-03 at 7 50 42 PM" src="https://user-images.githubusercontent.com/52450718/182686678-54c00bf9-be17-4c1c-bb00-2b039d11c389.png">
 </p>